Scroll Down To Order

 I had dreamed a lot of the World Cup coming to America, but I am not crazy.
 I may be a devoted fan of our U.S. teams, but based on the prices that FIFA, using their logic "aligns with U.S. standards", the heck with them: $400 for 1 ticket, a family of 4 = 1,600?
 Instead, I'll take them to Disneyland, enjoy games on our large screen TV or go to a block party with friends who are not millionaires.

-And, thanks FIFA 4 being greedy and so anti-family to the world.
-A word of warning, FIFA will charge $75 for parking.
+And, thank you FIFA for being greedy and so anti-family to the world.
+A word of warning, FIFA will charge $75+ for parking.
 Go here for a world bracket, courtesy of NBC.
 The fat cats of FIFA are only hurting themselves, and despite there being fire for the World Cup all over the world including North America, which will fill many hearts, I believe many feel the same way I do.
-While from the perspective of us who will cheer our Americans like in the movie The Avengers--who rose up to give Captain America help, our star Pulisic is Captain America--many from Coast to Coast will still cheer on our team.
-Have some fun, too, courtesy of NY The Athelete.
-There will be 104 matches.
-Don't forget to give a little prayer for your favorite.
+While from the perspective of us who will cheer our Americans like in the movie The Avengers—who rose up to give Captain America help, our star Pulisic is Captain America—many from Coast to Coast will still cheer on our team.
+104 matches make up this World Cup.
+Knowledge about soccer has expanded greatly, from the multi-level socio media to humble everyday people.
+Have some fun, 1, 2, 3, 4.
 Above, Union Station RR depot in Los Angeles, before the Fan Fest.

 Final U.S. opener stage

-The most exciting part is yet to come, so do not think it is over.
-Opener group stage games are virtually over, and the United States almost had three wins in a row, but that is alright because they qualified to advance, like France, Holland, and Germany, and being in first place, meant—they stay on the West Coast.
+The most exciting part is yet to come, the endeavor for all to do the best.
+Opener group stage games are history, and the United States almost had three wins in a row, but that is alright because they qualified to advance, like France, Holland, and Germany, and being in first place, meant—they stayed on the West Coast.
 I headed to Union Train Station, site of a 4-day free Fan Fest Zone.
 It was in the heart of downtown L.A. across the street from the famous Olvera Street.
 The World Cup U.S. team played on Thursday June 25.
-Pochettini chose, with the exception of two, McKeenie and Pepi, not to use his first team in the game vs Turkeye, June 25.
+Pochettino chose, with the exception of two, McKeenie and Pepi, not to use his first team in the game vs Turkeye, June 25.
 America had already qualified to advance.
 I imagine several thousand fans showed up.
 There were three giant screens, two indoor, one was in the former ticket area, and the third was out in the parking lot, closed for the day to travelers.

 The opening ticks of this match in Los Angeles were great, with 2 corner kicks in the first 2 mins 12 seconds.
-It ended up with Auston Trusty showing his skill, blasting a score from the right near post.
-Soccer fans at Little Tokyo, downtown Los Angeles, below.
+It ended up with Auston Trusty's stunning near post strike in the USA vs Turkeye match that sent fans into a frenzy!
+The June 2026 World Cup saw the U.S. Men's National Team secure knockout stage appearances, igniting massive watch parties across the entire United States.
+Fans in Little Tokyo, downtown Los Angeles, specifically flocked to community celebrations and local establishments to back the national squad, below.
 In blue is speedster McKennie.

-Along with several thousand people who came to our classic Union Train Station-- built during the Streamliner Age of trains--, we were attending the final game of our group stage.
+Along with several thousand people who came to our classic Union Train Station—built during the Streamliner Age of trains--, we were attending the final game of our group stage.
 It was conducted by Eventbrite, Coca Cola, Bank of America, and FIFA.
-I was there for the USA game and on Friday for the France game, although I forgot to charge my Smartphone and took few pictures Friday.
+I was there for the USA game and on Friday for the France game.
 Below, Union Station during the heyday of train travel in America, from the author's collection, in a rare nostalgic night scene.

-San Diego.
 Like really wild.
-Houston, Texas.
-Washington DC.
+Parts of California and Tom Cruise.
+The capital.
+And, a kaleidoscope from all over.
 The younger you are, the more energy you have.
+We have come a long way, baby, since the United States participated in its first World Cup in 1930 when the U.S. population was 122 million.
 The fans at Union Station were of all kinds of people.
 I saw no disturbances.
 But after the first half, things did not get better for the U.S. team on the field, especially when it comes to defense.
-The non-first stringers have had a habit to either bunch up, in both offense and defense and that, unfortunately slows down the tempo of the game, or, to top it off, do goofy things so that our back line can stink at times.
+The non-first stringers have had a habit to either bunching up, in both offense and defense and that, unfortunately slows down the tempo of the game, or, to top it off, do goofy things so that our back line can stink at times.
 In this game, it showed.

 I was there for the USA game and on Friday for the France game, although I forgot to charge my Smartphone and took few pictures on Friday.